 If you’ve been dreaming about having fun in the snow, then we’ve got the perfect activity for you!
 Head to the Smoky Mountains for a fun afternoon of snow tubing in and near Gatlinburg.
 Snow tubing is an exciting adventure for everyone from kids to adults.
 Here are 3 reasons to go snow tubing in Gatlinburg and the Smoky Mountains:

 There is nothing like fall in the Smoky Mountains!
-With over 100 species of native trees, the Smokies offer some of the most spectacular fall colors you’ll ever see.
-In fact, Gatlinburg, TN was recently named one of the top ten autumn destinations in North America.
-This time of year is especially popular because of the Smoky Mountains fall foliage, and you may be wondering about where you should go to see the incredible color changes.
+With over 100 species of native trees, the national park offers some of the most spectacular Smoky Mountain fall colors you’ll ever see.
+In fact, Gatlinburg, TN was named one of the top 10 autumn destinations in North America.
+This time of year is especially popular because of the Smoky Mountains fall foliage, and you may be wondering where you should go to see the incredible color changes.
 To help you make the most of your next vacation, we've put together a guide to everything you need to know about the fall foliage in the Smoky Mountains.

 Many visitors to Gatlinburg and Pigeon Forge hope to see a bear during their vacation in the Smoky Mountains.
 After all, the black bear is an unofficial symbol for the Smokies and is found on t-shirts, magnets, and postcards at every gift shop in the area!
 While there is never a guarantee that you will spot a black bear in the wild, there are several places you can visit to see these amazing animals.
 Here are the top 3 places to visit to see bears in the Smoky Mountains: